pubseq/bh20-seq-resource/paper/paper.md

 <!-- Future work... -->

-We aim to add more workflows to CPSR, for example to prepare sequence data for submitting in other public repositories, such as EBI ENA and GISAID.
+We aim to add more workflows to COVID-19 PubSeq, for example to prepare sequence data for submitting in other public repositories, such as EBI ENA and GISAID.
 This will allow researchers to share data in multiple systems without pain, circumventing current sharing